 In early November 2012, the earliest known baptistry of the Church in Utah County was discovered on the site of the Provo City Center Temple.
 The five-by-nine-foot font was built around 1875 and used until 1906 or so.
 It had three layers of wood laid in crisscross fashion, fastened by nails and screws.
 A water pipe to fill and drain the font were also discovered.
 Large quantities of painted plaster fragments were found, revealing the original sky blue color of the interior walls.

-The Provo City Center Temple will be the fourth temple built from an existing building and the second built from a tabernacle, following the Vernal Utah Temple (1997).
+The Provo City Center Temple was the fourth temple built from an existing building and the second built from a tabernacle, following the Vernal Utah Temple (1997).

-The Provo City Center Temple and the Provo Utah Temple (1972) will be the second pair of temples to be built in the same city, following the Jordan River Utah Temple (1981) and Oquirrh Mountain Utah Temple (2009) in South Jordan, Utah.
+The Provo City Center Temple and the Provo Utah Temple (1972) are the second pair of temples to be built in the same city, following the Jordan River Utah Temple (1981) and Oquirrh Mountain Utah Temple (2009) in South Jordan, Utah.

-The Provo City Center Temple will include art glass, finials, and other hardware that were salvaged from the remains of the Provo Tabernacle.
+The Provo City Center Temple includes art glass, finials, and other hardware that were salvaged from the remains of the Provo Tabernacle.

 The history of the city of Provo began in September 1849, when President Brigham Young and his counselors headed a small caravan from Fort Utah to find a location to start a city.
 The center block of the planned mile-square city would be reserved for a chapel and schoolhouse.
 This "Public Square" was marked at present-day Pioneer Park, located at Center Street and 500 West.
 However, conflicts and disagreements combined with a lack of building materials slowed work on the meetinghouse.
 A foundation had been laid by 1856, but Brigham Young advocated abandonment of the project and moved Provo's center five blocks east to today's Tabernacle Block.